appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/data-theorem-mobile-secure.md

 # Data Theorem Mobile Secure

-The **Data Theorem Mobile Secure** step on Appcircle integrates the [Data Theorem Mobile Secure](https://www.datatheorem.com/products/mobile-secure/) service into the CI/CD workflow.
-It enables users to automatically scan their mobile applications for security vulnerabilities and compliance issues directly from the Appcircle environment.
-This step facilitates proactive security testing, allowing developers to identify and resolve potential security threats before deploying their mobile applications.
+The **Data Theorem Mobile Secure** step integrates the [Data Theorem Mobile Secure](https://www.datatheorem.com/products/mobile-secure/) service into the CI/CD workflow on Appcircle.
+This step allows users to automatically scan their mobile applications for security vulnerabilities and compliance issues, facilitating proactive security testing.
+Developers can identify and resolve potential security threats before deploying their mobile applications.

 ### Prerequisites

-The workflow steps that need to be executed before running the **Data Theorem Mobile Secure** workflow step, along with their respective reasons, are listed in the table below.
-Prerequisites vary depending on the platform used:
+The workflow steps that need to be executed before running the **Data Theorem Mobile Secure** step vary depending on the platform and are listed below:

 #### For Android (Java / Kotlin and React Native)